Our Trainers

 The Social Factor has a pool of trainers well-versed in the areas of counselling, psychology, communications, curriculum development and special needs education.
 Our principal trainers have backgrounds in education and in counselling.

-Mark Lim is a professional trainer and counsellor with more than 20 years of experience in the education and youth sector.
+Mark Lim is a trauma-informed counsellor and professional trainer with more than 25 years of experience in the education and youth sector.
 As a lecturer in the local polytechnic and a teacher in a leading secondary school, Mark was nominated for, and received awards related to the development of curriculum and the teaching of life skills such as understanding relationships, applied social psychology and critical thinking.

-Mark has a Postgraduate Diploma in Counselling and a Certificate of Professional Practice in Special Needs, and his work in the youth sector included leading and mentoring young people in the community as well as organising youth camps and other large-scale events.
-He is currently involved in family life work as a marriage mentor and counsellor, and he conducts parenting and mentoring programmes for various educational organisations as well as counselling for persons with special needs.
+Mark has a Postgraduate Diploma in Counselling, a Certificate of Professional Practice in Special Needs, and a Certificate in the Treatment of Trauma.
+His work in the youth sector included leading and mentoring young people in the community as well as managing programmes for at-risk youths.
+Mark is currently a part time lecturer with the ACC Institute of Human Services, teaching modules such as Emotional & Behavioural Problems of Childhood for the Specialist Diploma in Teaching & Supporting Children with Special Needs.
+He is involved in family life work as a marriage mentor and trauma-informed counsellor, and he conducts parenting and mentoring programmes for various educational organisations as well as counselling for persons with special needs.
 Mark was a special needs consultant with the Ministry of Education and local drama company I Theatre.
+His counselling work focuses on families with children and teens who have special needs, couples seeking marriage preparation and marital counselling, and persons seeking parenting support.

 Mark’s roots are in journalism, when he first began writing for local broadcaster Mediacorp Radio Singapore.
 He was responsible for writing policy papers and government speeches.
 Notably, he was part of the editorial team for the National Youth Council cyber wellness resource, The Offline Guide to an Online Generation.
 He is currently a feature writer with Focus on the Family Singapore.
 With an Honours Degree in Political Science, Mark is well-versed in the humanities, specifically in subject areas such as history and national education.